koine was our Word of the Day on 04/19/2016. Hear the podcast!

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP

 Get Linguistic With koine

-Koine, which means "common" or "shared" in Greek, was the language spoken in the eastern Mediterranean countries from the 4th century B.C. until the time of the Byzantine emperor Justinian (mid-6th century A.D.).
+Koine, which means "common" or "shared" in Greek, was the language spoken in the eastern Mediterranean countries from the 4th century B.C.E. until the time of the Byzantine emperor Justinian (mid-6th century C.E.).
 In linguistics, the word koine is applied to a language developed from contact between dialects of the same language over a large region.
 Basically, a koine adopts those grammatical and lexical elements from the dialects of the region that are easily recognized by most area speakers and dispenses with those that are not.

 Origin and Etymology of koine

 Seen and Heard